Canon 800D vs Nikon D5200

-The Canon EOS 800D (called Canon T7i in some regions) and the Nikon D5200 are two digital cameras that were announced, respectively, in February 2017 and November 2012.
+The Canon EOS 800D (called Canon T7i in some regions) and the Nikon D5200 are two digital cameras that were officially introduced, respectively, in February 2017 and November 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 800D vs Nikon D5200

 The side-by-side display below illustrates the physical size and weight of the Canon 800D and the Nikon D5200.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.